daviaraujocc/food-genius-ai/README.md

 <br>

 ## 📖 Introduction 📖
-FoodGeniusAI is an AI-powered application that uses Pre trained EfficientNetB2 to classify food images.
+FoodGeniusAI is an AI-powered application that uses a pre-trained EfficientNetB2 to classify food images.
 It can identify the type of food and determine if the image contains food.
+The application leverages BentoML as a framework for deploying the model in production environments.

 <div align="center">
     <img src="https://github.com/daviaraujocc/food-genius-ai/blob/main/assets/images/demo.gif" alt="demo" >